Design Elements

 Sketching - Students will gain skills in 2D and 3D hand sketching techniques coupled with basic model making skills to aid students in idea generation and problem solving.

-Process – Students will learn about the need and use of a process lead design process and be able to apply a defined method to help solve design briefs.
+Process – Students will learn about the need and use of design process and be able to apply a defined method to help solve design briefs.

-Context – Students will be exposed to contextual studies related to artefacts, products and design that will aid them in answering design challenges and inform them of how and why this subject area has developed as well as providing them with an appreciation for the value of design.
+Context – Students will be exposed to contextual studies related to historical and contemporary styles, products and design.
+This will aid them in answering design challenges and inform them of how and why this subject area has developed as well as providing them with an appreciation for the value of design.

 Creativity – Through applied projects and group exercises students creative abilities will be developed to help them overcome road blocks in the context of design.